k-samuel/faceted-search/README.md

 // will return [2,3,4]
 ```

-Sorting within ranges is possible only during the initial creating of index, since the connection with the real value is lost.
-Therefore, when using the RangeIndexer, you should not use adding new single values after a complete rebuild.
-As a workaround new values will be added to the end of range and be sorted only inside new values.
+Sorting values inside the range is only possible during the process of index creation, since this aspect is lost in case with real value.
+Thus, when using RangeIndexer you shouldn’t add individual values to a ready index.
+As a way to solve this problem, library adds new values to the end of the range and sorts them only between themselves (sorts new values and adds them to the end).

-This is relevant only for cases with sorting by field indexed by RangeIndexer.
+This specific feature makes sense only when you use results sorting by the field that is a range indexed using RangeIndexer.

-RangeListIndexer allows you to use custom ranges list
+RangeListIndexer allows creating your own ranges without using an increment as in case with RangeIndexer

 ```php
 <?php
 use KSamuel\FacetedSearch\Index\Factory;